Code-Institute-Submissions/chloelewisdev-milestone-project-4/README.md

 * The blog could be developed much further.
 For example, as more blog posts are published, it would be good if there was a category option added to the model, so that the admin could choose to select from a range of options such as ‘hampers’, ‘camping’, ‘general’ and ‘news’.
 A search bar to enable the user to then search the content of the blog page would also be brilliant.
 And it would be useful if the user could filter the blog by category.
 * It would be great if users could select an image to upload when leaving a testimonial too, in addition to their text.
 * It would be good if the user could select a specified date for delivery.
+* A back to top button on longer pages would be useful for a positive user experience.
+This was not something I managed to implement in time for the project submission but would be something I'd look to implement as a priority in the future, especially as the company grows, more products, blogs and testimonials are added.

 ## Technologies Used